jjessicacho/virtual-concert/README.md

 # virtual-concert
 Demonstrating using variables, handling different data types, operators and conditional decisions in JavaScript

-## What I learned from this execercise:
+## What I learned from this practice example:
 - How to show variables to the html pages using JavaScript (not just working in the console)

-## Issue:
+## Fixed Issue:
-- Do not really know how to calculate the tax...
+- The total cost after tax: from hardcoding 30 to multiplying ticketCostDollarsCDN into taxRate